werk/guts/README.md

-# scala-shading
+# Guts
-Write GLSL in a DSL in Scala
+A top down shooter running in the browser written in Scala